 Caren White is a Master Gardener and instructor at Home Gardeners School.
 She has been associated with Rutgers Gardens for over a decade.

 When I am planning my flower gardens, I look for height, color, leaf and flower shape to lend variety.
-The nicotianas, or flowering tobaccos, have wonderful tubular shaped flowers that add texture to my garden.
+The nicotianas, or flowering tobaccos, have wonderful tubular shaped flowers that add interesting texture to my garden.

 What is Nicotiana?